 I think after a while you just get exhausted.
 I’m pretty exhausted right now.
 I get real healthy when I go home, and I get gung-ho about staying healthy on tour, but even just general eating is hard.
 I get pretty burnt out, but then it goes away.
 You’re happy to be home but eventually you want the rush back.
 You went to get back out on the stage.

-Kurt Vile tracks you need on your playlist RN:
+Kurt Vile tracks you need on your playlist right now:

 - “Wild Imagination”